samcrane8/FlyRight/webapp/README.md

 ### Config

 You will need to add a new file called `icarus-web-app/src/config/env.js` to the root of this directory.
+This is *not* the config folder `icarus-web-app/config`, that is a different location and if you put your `env.js` file there it will not work.
 The file should have the following format.

 ```